|

 | |

-This comes from the influence of Irish English.*
+This comes from the influence of the Irish.*

 To the American, "sorry" means "I apologize."
 But in Ireland, "sorry" means "excuse me" whereas "excuse me" in Ireland seems to imply "forgive me."